azz/vscode-csproj/README.md

 This extension contributes the following settings:

 * `addToCsproj.enable`: Enable/disable this extension.
-* `addToCsproj.itemType`: Type of element to put in the csproj file.
-Defaults to `Content`.
+* `addToCsproj.itemType`: Type of XML element to put in the csproj file.
+Defaults to `"Content"`.

 ## Release Notes